grd/FreePDM/ConceptOfDesign/FreePDM_02-Workflows/08-DevelopementBuilds.md

 ***Concept Of Design***

-## Developments builds

-TODO:

-- Bash script for creating everything on a server / VM
-- Docker environment
+## Building the project

 ### Introduction

-During the developments(and maybe also during it's use) it would be great if there is one or more methods to setup a environment.
+During the developments(and maybe also during its use) it would be great if there is one or more methods to setup an environment.
 Be aware that in such case it would be an idea to create a [test database](06-DbShape.md) as well.
+**Edit:** building a server, Virtual machine or Docker container is not only necessary during build, but also during deployment.

 ### Assumptions